hav4ik/hav4ik.github.io/content/posts/learning-to-rank/index.md

 # 1. How do search engines work?

 Not all search engines are built with the ambitious goal of "searching the whole internet."
 Tech giants like Quora, Netflix, Amazon, and Facebook have in-house search engines as well, created to recommend the best products, content, and movies that match the user’s search queries.
 Big online retail companies, for example, also have their own search engines.
-That's how they recommend you the products that you are more likely to be interested in, given your prior purchases.

 In information retrieval, the items that are being searched for (e.g. videos, books, web pages, etc.) are regarded as **documents.** All modern search engines, on the most abstract schematic level, have a similar underlying mechanism of searching for the most relevant documents for a given query: